 This seven-part eCourse is available for $497 +GST.
-However we offer a special Summer School discount of 25% for bookings received by Friday December 13, reducing the course investment to just $372 +GST.
+However we offer an Early Bird Discount of $100 +GST for bookings received by Monday March 17.

 Bookings are confirmed on receipt of payment, which can be by cheque, bank deposit or credit card.
 We can raise an invoice in advance if you need it.

-To reserve your place in this special Summer School edition of the Social Media Marketing course, please pay by credit card through PayPal by clicking here.
+To reserve your place in this course, please pay by credit card through PayPal by clicking here.